inspectorkakui/perseus-drive/SECURITY.md

 The Perseus Drive team takes security issues seriously.
 We appreciate your efforts to responsibly disclose your findings.

-To report a security vulnerability, please email the maintainers directly at security@example.com instead of opening a public issue.
+To report a security vulnerability, please email the maintainers directly at securityperseus@proton.me instead of opening a public issue.

 Please include the following information:
 - Type of issue